QuantEcon/melbourne_2024/notebooks/fast_option_pricing.md

 We saw that our Python code for option pricing was pretty slow.

-Indeed, pure Python, without scientific libraries, is not fast.
+In essence, this is because our loops were written in pure Python

+Pure Python loops are not fast.

 This has led some people to claim that Python is too slow for computational economics.

-These people are idiots -- I mean, misinformed -- so please ignore them.
+These people are ~idiots~ misinformed -- so please ignore them.

 Evidence: AI teams are solving optimization problems in $\mathbb R^d$ with $d >
 $ 1 trillion using Pytorch / JAX

-So I'm pretty sure we can use Python for our research.
+So I'm pretty sure we can use Python for computational economics.

 But first let's try to understand the issues.